geo-fluid-dynamics/sapphire/README.md

 # FemPy
-FemPy is an engine for constructing simulations based on mixed finite element models using Firedrake.
+FemPy is an engine for constructing PDE-based simulations discretized in space with mixed finite elements and in time using finite differences.

 [![DOI](https://zenodo.org/badge/157389237.svg)](https://zenodo.org/badge/latestdoi/157389237)